domanmat/vasp-bands/README.md

 # VASP Band Structure Plotter

 A comprehensive Python script for generating publication-quality electronic band structure plots from VASP calculations with orbital projections.
-The code was applied in the peer-reviewed research article: https://doi.org/10.1103/PhysRevB.111.165137
+The code was applied in the peer-reviewed research article: https://doi.org/10.1103/PhysRevB.111.165137 (Figure 1.c).

 ## Overview